 For example, suppose that you need to trigger data extraction from a MySQL database from within your own environment.

-You would then create a token which is authorized for running the MySQL database extractor (keboola.ex-db-mysql
+You would then create a token that is authorized for running the MySQL database source connector (keboola.ex-db-mysql

 component) and